Classic Triumph spare parts

 Whether it's the T4 bodywork of the "Straight Six" or the mechanical

-fuel injection system of the TR6, we at Limora are here to preserve and
+fuel injection system of the TR6, we at Engel Imports are here to preserve and

 improve.
 We are also glad to help you with your limousine, so feel free